0x0OZ/Orbit/README.md

 ![graph-demo](https://i.ibb.co/rx76Ryt/Screenshot-2019-07-26-03-41-34.png)

+## Important
+This implemntation is made for Ethereum network, the main tool was designed for bitcion blockchain used an old website to fetch the information.
+You need etherscan API key to get the best experience!

 ### Introduction
 Orbit is designed to explore network of a blockchain wallet by recursively crawling through transaction history.
 The data is rendered as a graph to reveal major sources, sinks and suspicious connections.